Forest-Foundation-Integrated-Project/ms-users/README.md

 If you have docker installed, with the .env file duly completed, run the command `docker compose up -d` to upload an instance of PostgreSQL

-Run the command `npx sequelize-cli db migrate:run` to run the migrations that will create the tables and their relationships in the database.
+Run the command `npx sequelize-cli db:migrate` to run the migrations that will create the tables and their relationships in the database.

 #### Run the `serverless offline` command to start the project.